zhill/enterprise-docs/content/docs/engine/usage/cli_usage/feeds/_index.md

 - Feed - A grouping of similar types of data
 - Feed Group - A namespace within each feed to allow more granular control of the sync process

-Each feed can be independently configured to synchorize or not depending on what data your deployment needs.
+Each feed can be independently configured to synchronize or not depending on what data your deployment needs.
 See [configuration]({{< ref "/docs/engine/usage/cli_usage/feeds/feed_configuration">}}) for more details.

 Anchore Engine uses security vulnerability and package data from a number of sources: